Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Constrained Shortest-Path Models

 is a binary linear reformulation of \ref{model:csp} which is suitable, e.g., to standard MILP solvers.

-The objective function of \ref{model:cspmilp}, alongside constraints \eqref{SP1}-\eqref{SP2}, is a perfect linear extended formulation of \ref{model:discretep} in the space of $\yvec$ variables \citep{behle2007binary}.
+The objective function of \ref{model:cspmilp}, alongside constraints \eqref{SP1}-\eqref{SP2}, is a linear extended formulation of \ref{model:discretep} in the space of $\yvec$ variables \citep{behle2007binary}.
 That is, there exists a one-to-one mapping between solutions $\yvec$ satisfying \eqref{SP1}-\eqref{SP2} and a feasible solution $\xvec \in \feasibleSet$, and the objective function value of $\yvec$ match that of $f(\xvec)$.
-Thus, model \ref{model:cspmilp} provides a polyhedral representation of the constrained shortest-path problem even when $\feasibleSet$ contains non-trivial combinatorial structure, which is captured by $\dd$ and that will be exploited in our reformulations.
+Thus, \ref{model:cspmilp} provides a polyhedral representation of the constrained shortest-path problem.
 We also note that similar models combining a shortest-path linear formulation with side constraints appear, e.g., in classical extended formulations based on DPs (e.g., \citealt{eppen1987solving, conforti2010extended}).